Skip to main content

 Firewall and URL Filtering

-The Firewall & URL Filtering page enables administrators to configure network security, manage traffic flow, and set rules for internet access.
-This page provides the flexibility to control incoming traffic, establish port-forwarding rules, and define URL filtering policies for optimal network security and accessibility.
+The Firewall & URL Filtering page allows administrators to configure network security controls, manage traffic flow, and define access rules for inbound traffic and web content.
+It provides tools to control WAN exposure, configure port forwarding, isolate network segments, and apply URL filtering policies to enhance security and operational control.

 image.png